 So why does the "non-RIAA curve" theory exist?

-Despite the above evidence, there is a claim that "most U.S. stereo LPs are recorded with non-RIAA curves."
-Typical arguments for this claim are as follows.
+On the other hand, there is also a claim in circulation that "most U.S. stereo LPs are recorded with non-RIAA curves."
+The following summarizes the typical arguments offered for this claim.

 When you switch curves on a variable-EQ phono equalizer, the sound changes.
 And sometimes one setting sounds "better" than another.